karstenw/nodebox-pyobjc/README.md

 	-  filters file extensions for ".pdf .eps .tif .tiff .gif .jpg .jpeg .png"

 1. New function fontnames()
-	-  Returns a unfiltered list of names from NSFontManager.sharedFontManager().availableFonts()
+	-  Returns a list of names from NSFontManager.sharedFontManager().availableFonts().
+		Fontnames starting with '.' are ignored.

 1. New function fontfamilies(flat=False)
 	-  Return a dict with [FontFamily][STYLE]-> FontRecord